 As Hugh Arnold, Adjunct Professor of Organizational Behaviour and HR Management at Toronto’s Rotman School of Management, says: “While the majority of CFOs require incredible technical expertise, these skills alone do not equip them to be successful … there seems to be an unspoken 80/20 rule in the C-suite.
-Only 20 per cent of the success of a CFO stems from having strong financial skills.
-The remaining 80 per cent is a result of leadership skills, which is what our new programme will cultivate in rising finance talent.”
+Only 20% of the success of a CFO stems from having strong financial skills.
+The remaining 80% is a result of leadership skills, which is what our new programme will cultivate in rising finance talent.”

 Not just a clever accountant…